A Lummi Nation doctor is self-quarantined. But the tribe has been preparing for weeks for a coronavirus outbreak.

 Now Lummi Nation’s first physician from its own community is in self-quarantine, in an empty house.
 Lane determined he was exposed to the first person at the reservation to test positive for the coronavirus.

-Lane is quarantined in his parents’ place while they are away on vacation, to protect his tribe — and his wife and three children, ages 8, 5 and 2, at home.
+Lane is quarantined in his mother’s place while she is away on vacation, to protect his tribe — and his wife and three children, ages 8, 5 and 2, at home.

 Lane, 39, and the tribe’s medical director, has no symptoms and is hoping for the best while waiting for test results.